 For my strict AIP peeps, I haven’t forgotten about you.
 I have picked out 2 of the most popular AIP chili recipes for those that have not successfully reintroduced nightshades or for those who may be intolerant.
-If you can tolerate peppers but not tomatoes, it would be possible to switch the tomato puree for nomato sauce but I have not experimented with replacing the chili pepper spices with anything else.
-For that reason, please see the other recipes if you are not ready to reintroduce chili pepper at least.
-If you are ready to reintroduce chili pepper then any other ingredients can be omitted or replaced without effecting the outcome significantly.
+If you can tolerate peppers but not tomatoes, it would be possible to switch the tomato puree for nomato sauce but I have not experimented with replacing the chili powder with anything else.
+For that reason, please see the other recipes if you are not ready to reintroduce chili powder.
+If you are ready to reintroduce chili powder then any other ingredients can be omitted or replaced without effecting the outcome significantly.
 You can find several AIP recipes, including more chili recipes on my Pinterest board here.

 A second AIP chili recipe, the SWEET POTATO CHILI from A Clean Plate, uses sweet potato as the starch coupled with a nomato sauce and ginger, cinnamon and oregano for a savory bite to compliment the nomato sauce.
 The link is here.

 I encourage you to use beef heart if it is available .
 Chili’s, soups, and stews are a great opportunity to try beef heart as its flavor and texture are very similar to stew meat and slow cooking ensures that it is tender as it can be a bit dense.
+Although, I find it tender no matter what and it doesn’t need to cook slow and long to reach a tender texture (one of the benefits of using grass fed beef heart).
 But the meat is perfect for just such a dish.
 The remainder of the beef heart can be made into beef jerky for snacks later or separated and frozen for a later dinner.